mulesoft-labs/raml-for-jax-rs/command-line.md

 or you can clone this repository and build it locally by following these steps:

 - Go to the `com.mulesoft.jaxrs.raml.generator` folder.
-- Run `mvn clean package install`
+- Run `mvn clean assembly:assembly -DdescriptorId=jar-with-dependencies`
-- Go to the `com.mulesoft.jaxrs.raml.generator.annotations/target` folder where you will find the generated jar (`com.mulesoft.jaxrs.raml.generator.annotations-0.0.1-SNAPSHOT-jar-with-dependencies.jar`).
+- Go to the `com.mulesoft.jaxrs.raml.generator.annotations/target` folder where you will find the generated jar (`com.mulesoft.jaxrs.raml.generator.annotations-1.3.5-SNAPSHOT-jar-with-dependencies.jar`).
 - **Optional:** This documentation asumes that the JAR is called: `jax-rs-to-raml.jar`.
 You might want to rename yours to follow the documentation.